marcelpetersen/mobil/pages/summit.md

     content: Wunder Mobility Summit
   - text_style: headline-medium
     content: The brightest minds
-  - content: This one-and-a-half day event connects the biggest players within the mobility ecosystem, from industry greats to academia and policy makers to visionaries, for an exchange of knowledge, ideas and insights.
+  - content: This one-and-a-half day event connects industry leaders within the mobility ecosystem.
+The biggest players, academia, policy makers and visionaries come together for an exchange of knowledge, ideas and insights.
 Let's discuss and shape the future of mobility.
     text_style: body
   image: "/uploads/2020/07/16/john-kraf-home.jpg"
 - template: custom-content